About Anna, A Friend of Mine

 That, my friends, is Christian love in action.

 In the car on the way home, she told me a bit about her childhood.
-Her mother and sister had essentially treated her more like a servant than flesh-and-blood.
+Her mother and sister had treated her more like a servant than family.
 She was always and only given what was left over after they were done helping themselves—whatever food they didn’t eat at meals, whatever clothes they were tired of wearing, and so on.
 As for her father, he had rejected her outright.
 Refusing to ever touch her, he told her on a regular basis that she was “too ugly to love” until he abandoned the family entirely.